UNDERWATER DEMOLITION TEAM HISTORIES

 WWII UDT TEAM FOURTEEN

-TEAM 14 is to be remembered as being the
+TEAM 14 is to be remembered as being the first fleet

-first fleet team.
+team.
 In September 1944, following the issuance of an AlPac

-requesting volunteers for Underwater Demolition from units of the fleet, carefully
+requesting volunteers for Underwater Demolition from units of the fleet,

-Training and Experimental Base, Maui.
-They were veterans of the Pacific and Atlantic and in all they had participated in thirty-three
+Pacific and Atlantic and in all they had participated in thirty-three

 (33) Allied landings during the war.
 They came from